-- The Committee unanimously approved the updated governance policies for the Head Office as well as the policies prepared for the bank's branches in the UAE. - Approve (31) new and updated policies and procedures manuals for the bank, including (15) manuals for the Head Office and (16) manuals for overseas branches.
+- Approving the appointment of the Secretary of the Policies, Remuneration & Incentives Committee for the new term. - Approving the performance bonuses for the bank's employees for the year 2022. - Approval of the re-constitution of the Tender Committee. - Approving (39) new and updated manuals for the bank, including (23) manuals for the Head Office and 16 manuals for the overseas branches.